Canada Women's Sevens

 The Canada Women's Sevens is an annual women's rugby sevens tournament, and one of the stops on the World Rugby Women's Sevens Series.
 Canada joined in the third year of the Series.
-The tournament is hosted at Westhills Stadium in the Victoria suburb of Langford, British Columbia.
+The tournament was hosted at Westhills Stadium in the Victoria suburb of Langford, British Columbia.
+Since 2023 it has been hosted at BC Place in Vancouver alongside the men's tournament.